 A solid entry-level travel card, the American Express Green Card offers bonus points on travel, restaurant and transit spending (including ride-share services like Uber and Lyft), making it a great choice if you enjoy going out after a long day at work.
-It also comes with a great welcome bonus of 30,000 points for cardholders who spend $2,000 in their first three months, worth about $300 in travel booked through American Express.
-You can also transfer points to a number of travel loyalty programs at select airlines and hotels at a 1:1 rate.
+It also comes with a great welcome bonus of 30,000 points for cardholders who spend $2,000 in their first three months, worth about $300 in travel booked through the American Express travel portal.
+You can also transfer Amex Membership Rewards points to a number of travel loyalty programs at select airlines and hotels at a 1:1 rate.

 The card also stands out for its luxury travel perks, including annual credits of up to $100 for CLEAR biometric security screening and up to $100 for LoungeBuddy, which allows you to purchase day passes to airport lounges.
 Such perks should help young professionals breeze through security, escape the chaos of the airport and stay connected and productive on the go.

-The American Express Green Card does carry a $150 annual fee, however, so make sure your spending habits line up with the card’s bonus categories.
+Along with requiring good to excellent credit to qualify, the American Express Green Card carries a $150 annual fee.
 If you don’t do much traveling or eating out or if you use transit services only rarely, it will be tough to make up the cost of the annual fee.